Learn all about the history of our organisation, right from the time of the French Revolution through to the present day.

 In 2001, the agency launched yet another innovation.
 A multi-million pound project established a seamless information base which underpins a new generation of detailed data called OS MasterMap.
 This intelligent geospatial database makes it even easier for other people's information to be integrated in to it, held as separate layers, or linked to Ordnance Survey mapping.
 Data from OS MasterMap® offers definitive, consistent and maintained referencing to more than 440 million man-made and natural landscape features in Britain.
 In addition to topographic mapping, other layers of information have been added progressively to OS MasterMap®, such as aerial photographic images which precisely match the mapping; data providing the addresses of all properties; and integrated transport information.

 The public still knows Ordnance Survey for its comprehensive range of printed leisure maps, yet electronic data now accounts for some 80% of Ordnance Survey's turnover.
-Independent estimates show that the national mapping authority's data now underpins up to £136 billion-worth of economic activity in Britain – everything from crime-fighting and conservation to marketing and mobile phones.
+Independent estimates show that the national mapping agency's data now underpins up to £136 billion-worth of economic activity in Britain – everything from crime-fighting and conservation to marketing and mobile phones.

 Our present head office is just off the M271, following another move in 2010.